-- SSA has not yet completed its review of use cases to establish a monitoring and remediation process using an automated tool for additional monitoring of its security configuration settings. - For a selection of IT infrastructure components that support the financially relevant applications, not all security settings were in compliance with the SSA defined security configuration settings. - For a selection of IT infrastructure components that support the financially relevant applications, documentation to support the remediation of SSA identified non-compliance with its defined security configuration settings were not available.
+- SSA has not yet completed its review of use cases to establish a monitoring and remediation process using an automated tool for additional monitoring of its security configuration settings. - One change was requested and migrated into production by an individual that was not documented as an approved migrator. - For a selection of IT infrastructure components that support the financially relevant applications, not all security settings were in compliance with the SSA defined security configuration settings or the SSA approval waiver process for non-compliance was not followed. - The monitoring and review of audit logs were not consistently followed in accordance with SSA procedures.